-When you port existing workloads to Databricks Delta, you should be aware of the following simplifications and differences compared with the data sources provided by Apache Spark and Apache Hive.
+When you port existing workloads to Delta Lake, you should be aware of the following simplifications and differences compared with the data sources provided by Apache Spark and Apache Hive.

-Databricks Delta handles the following operations automatically, which you should never perform manually:
+Delta Lake handles the following operations automatically, which you should never perform manually:

-- Databricks Delta tables always return the most up-to-date information, so there is no need to manually call
+- Delta Lake tables always return the most up-to-date information, so there is no need to manually call

 REFRESH TABLEafter changes.